-Lebanon country profile - BBC News
+Lebanon country profile

 Prime minister: Saad Hariri

-Saad Hariri - a Sunni Muslim leader and businessman - was nominated to form a government by President Aoun in November 2016.
+A Sunni Muslim leader and businessman, Saad Hariri was nominated to form a government by President Aoun in November 2016.

 He previously held the post between 2009 and 2011, after which he lived outside the country citing safety concerns.